8base/old-documentation/8base-console/graphql-api/queries/filtered-list-query.md

   }
 }
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 ### Filter Types
 Depending on a field type, different filter predicates are available.

 ##### ID
 When filtering by a field of type ID, the available predicates are: